Bethel Township, Miami County, Ohio: Schools

 Students in Bethel Township attend Bethel Local Schools in Bethel Township or Miami East Local Schools in Casstown or Tecumseh Local Schools in New Carlisle.

 Notable residents

-The township was the home of the ancestors of Wilbur and Orville Wright, who developed the first successful airplane.
+The township was the home of the ancestors of Wilbur and Orville Wright, who developed the first successful airplane The township was also the home of Roy J. Plunkett, inventor of Teflon, and Gale Halderman, the original designer of the Ford Mustang.